Holocep’ – Chimaeras

 Also known as rat fish or ghost sharks; unlike sharks, they have no visible gills

-One of the most notable features of holocephalans is their unique chimaeric appearance.
-Unlike sharks, holocephalans possess a single gill opening on each side, covered by a gill plate.
-This is in contrast to sharks, which typically have multiple gill slits.
-The elongated bodies of chimaeras are covered in dermal denticles, providing a rough texture to their skin.
-The most distinctive feature, however, is their tooth plates, which are adapted for crushing rather than tearing prey.
+One of the most distinctive characteristics of holocephalans is their chimaeric appearance.
+Unlike their shark cousins, they possess a single gill opening on each side, covered by a protective gill plate.
+This sets them apart from sharks, which typically feature multiple gill slits.
+The elongated bodies of chimaeras are adorned with dermal denticles, tiny tooth-like scales that give their skin a rough texture.

 Orders in this class